TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/ConfigurationModule/Index.rst

 Blinding configuration options
 ==============================

-..  versionchanged:: 12.2

 Sensitive data (like passwords or access tokens) should not be displayed in the configuration module.
 Therefore, the PSR-14 event :ref:`ModifyBlindedConfigurationOptionsEvent` is available to blind such configuration options.

-For compatibility with TYPO3 v11 and v12 you can use the deprecated hook :ref:`modifyBlindedConfigurationOptions <t3coreapi11:config-module-blind-options>`
-which will be removed with TYPO3 v13.